 How Much Plum Is Safe To Consume In Pregnancy?

-The National Health Service, England, recommends pregnant women to eat five to seven servings of various fresh fruits every day.
+The National Health Service, UK recommends pregnant women to eat five to seven servings of various fresh fruits every day.
 You may take plums as one of the servings; two plums make one serving.
-You can have a fresh or dried form of the fruit or a glass of fresh plum juice (3).
+You may have a fresh or dried form of the fruit or a glass of fresh plum juice (3).

-Besides satiating your cravings, the nutrients in plums can offer you plenty of health benefits.
+Besides satiating your cravings, the nutrients in plums might offer you some health benefits.
 Learn more about it next.

 Nutritional Profile Of Plum